The nonprofit world is pivoting once again following the most recent safety concerns related to COVID-19.

 After you’ve reached out to local authorities, you’ll want to update your staff and volunteer training to include changes in safety measures.
 New training for staff should include the following topics:

 - How to conduct specific work in accordance with CDC guidelines

 - How to operate newly implemented technology and online tools

-- How to identify possible symptoms of illness
+- How to identify symptoms

 - How to protect vulnerable populations

 In addition to educating staff on new procedures, provide your volunteers with guidelines for how to carry out their work safely.
 Then, integrate this information into your volunteer orientation and training process.
-New volunteer guidelines should include specific on handwashing procedures, PPE requirements, and directions for safe contact with other community members (like how to safely serve meals).
+New volunteer guidelines should include specifics on handwashing procedures, PPE requirements, and directions for safe contact with other community members (like how to safely serve meals).